crispab/crisp-dna/_docs/office-team.md

 Who is the line manager of the office staff?
 --------------------------------------------

-Since the office team members are actual employees, someone needs to fulfill the equivalent of a line-manager role.
-They need someone to discuss things like salaries and vacations with.
+The office team members are actual employees, so someone needs to fulfill the equivalent of a line-manager role to set salaries.
+At Crisp the office team members do this themselves!
+The employees are self-managed.

-We have an informal role for this.
-The office team have basically elected one of the consultants to fill an office manager role, a person who they trust (and who is happy to do the job).
-It's a part time job that he gets compensated for.

-In comparison, the other Crispers (the consultants) don't have salaries and don't need a manager.
-In a sense, the customers set the salaries of the consultants, so it's rather automatic.
+When the team members need someone to talk to or use as a sounding board they each have a buddy.
+The team members select their own buddies (a person who they trust and who is happy to take on that role).

 What about sales?
 -----------------